-Newly formed Islamist CDP party in Sierra Leone falls foul of election campaign rules
+Islamist CDP party in Sierra Leone falls foul of election campaign rules

 “If not nipped in the bud, we may regret allowing the CDP to continue its Islamist exploitation of religion for political purpose,” he said.

 So, what has the Political Parties Registration Commission (PPRC) done about it.
-Today, Monday, 8th January, 2018, the PPRC issued this stern order to the Musa Tarawallie: “Pursuant to its mandate as provided in the Constitution of Sierra Leone Act No. 6 of 1991 and the Political Parties Act No. 3 of 2002, the Political Parties Registration Commission (PPRC) on Monday 8th January, 2018 ordered the Leadership of the Citizens Democratic Party (CDP) to bring down all its posters and billboards carrying the word “Allah is one” and any other picture depicting terrorism/ religious intolerance within forty eight hours (48).”
+Today, Monday, 8th January, 2018, the PPRC issued this stern order to Musa Tarawallie’s CDP party: “Pursuant to its mandate as provided in the Constitution of Sierra Leone Act No. 6 of 1991 and the Political Parties Act No. 3 of 2002, the Political Parties Registration Commission (PPRC) on Monday 8th January, 2018 ordered the Leadership of the Citizens Democratic Party (CDP) to bring down all its posters and billboards carrying the word “Allah is one” and any other picture depicting terrorism/ religious intolerance within forty eight hours (48).”

 In several of Musa Tarawallie’s videos showing him at campaign rallies, the chanting of “Allah Aqbaar” and other Islamic verses, could be heard from his followers and himself as part of his political message to the 70% Muslim population in the country.
-(Photo: Musa Tarawallie before the establishment of his Islamist CDP party).
+(Photo: Musa Tarawallie before adopting his Islamist campain strategy).

 Musa was sacked a few years ago by president Koroma as minister of lands and housing, after allegations of massive corruption dogged his ministry, and was last month arrested by police for investigation and later released.